slatedocs/slate/source/includes/_entity-attributes.md

 creating an field must be done through the web product.

 For accessing person global fields, see the [Person Fields](#get-global-fields) endpoint.
-For accessing company global fields, see the [Company Fields](#get-global-fields33) endpoint.
+For accessing organization global fields, see the [Organization Fields](#get-global-fields33) endpoint.
 For accessing list specific fields on a list, see the [Specific List](#get-a-specific-list) endpoint.